🇦🇺 Australia

 1. Verify ANZSCO eligibility: Confirm Medical Radiation Therapist (251212) matches your role and qualifications.
 Review the ASMIRT guidelines for overseas training recognition.

-4. Submit ASMIRT assessment: Lodge application with official credentials (arrange institution-to-institution verification if required).
-Budget AUD $700–$900 and 6–8 weeks processing time.
+3. Submit ASMIRT assessment: Lodge application with official credentials (arrange institution-to-institution verification if required).

-7. Attend health examination and character checks: DIBP may request additional information; cooperate promptly.
-Most Medical Radiation Therapist 482 approvals take 4–6 weeks post-application.
+6. Attend health examination and character checks: DIBP may request additional information; cooperate promptly.
+See current processing times for the subclass 482 visa.

 Practitioner Note